awst-austria/qa4sm/docs/developers_guide.md

 ## How to run integration / unit tests

+To run the tests, you will need the testdata.
+For this data, please contact the developers directly.
+Once you have this test data it should go in to the data folder specified in the settings file.

-Go to to your qa4sm folder and run
+Once you have the test data, you can go to to your qa4sm folder and run:

     pytest